-The effective interest rate as of December 31, 2021 was 18%.
-In connection with the deferred royalty obligation, we incurred debt issuance costs totaling \$1.4 million.
+The effective interest rate as of December 31, 2023 was 15%.
+In connection with the First Investment Amount, we incurred debt issuance costs totaling \$1.4 million.
 Debt issuance costs have been netted against the debt and are being amortized over the estimated term of the debt using the effective interest method, adjusted on a prospective basis for changes in the underlying assumptions and inputs.
-The assumptions used in determining the expected repayment term of the debt and amortization period of the issuance costs requires that we make estimates that could impact the short and long-term classification of these costs, as well as the period over which these costs will be amortized.